 People with low self-esteem will constantly seek approval from others, even if they are unaware of it.
-Certainly for most people who are seeking approval, wanting to know you are desired is important and it gives you a confidence boost.
-This is of course, based in the ego and it involves you leaving yourself, thinking you need someone else to like you or praise you rather than you giving that praise to yourself.
-It’s nice to be desired, and to be reminded of your desire.
+For most people who are seeking approval, wanting to know they are desired is important and gives them a confidence boost.
+This is based in the ego and it involves you leaving yourself.
+Thinking you need someone else to like you or praise you rather than you giving that praise to yourself.
+It’s nice to be desired and to be reminded of your desire.
 But if you NEED it to feel okay, something is awry.

 When we base our esteem on external factors, we are not really in charge of our lives and that makes us vulnerable and easily victimized.
 It can also lead us to act inauthentically or out of integrity.

 5. The Desire to Be Good (at Sex)